wes-gw/test/data_talent_data.md

 ## Overview

 The Talent Database project started as a separate project: to build a database of people in the Glasswing network from LinkedIn connections.
 Originally the people data are in Airtable as a separate database.
-Reference here for documentation on the first version of the project.
-To accommodate the complexity of the dataset, we consolidated the data into a cloud SQL database along with other data for other projects.
-Although the project started based on Linked connections, we are expanding our sources.
+Reference [here](talent_database.md) for documentation on the first version of the project.
+To accommodate the complexity of the dataset, we consolidated the data into our [cloud SQL database]().

 ## Goals